StereoSpace: Depth-Free Synthesis of Stereo Geometry via End-to-End Diffusion in a Canonical Space: Experimental Results

+Figure \ref{fig:qualitative_middlebury} shows qualitative samples from \texttt{Storage} scene, reporting the results rendered by GenStereo and StereoSpace.
+Our method accurately deals with the complex overlaying in the background, faithfully recreating the shadows effect and realistic occlusions between objects.
+In contrast, GenStereo produces unrealistic overlaps between foreground and background objects, mainly trying to inpaint the occlusions caused by the warping process.

-\textbf{Qualitative Results.} Figure \ref{fig:qualitative_layered} shows two qualitative samples from the LayeredFlow dataset, which depict in particular a glass railing (on top) and a kitchen (on the bottom), together with the results rendered by GenStereo and StereoSpace.
-In the former sample, it is clearly evident how the reliance on depth priors and warping makes GenStereo unable to handle the two different layers in the scene, i.e., the glass railing itself and the wall in the background visible through it.
+Figure \ref{fig:qualitative_layered} shows qualitative samples from the LayeredFlow dataset, which depict in particular a glass railing together with the results rendered by GenStereo and StereoSpace.
+It is clearly evident how the reliance on depth priors and warping makes GenStereo unable to handle the two different layers in the scene, i.e., the glass railing itself and the wall in the background visible through it.
 Indeed, we can observe how the painting on the wall is split in the rendered image, with its bottom part being moved further to the left as if it belongs to the first depth layer.
-In contrast, GenStereo is not affected by this issue and can render the painting more faithfully.
-In the bottom, we can observe major artifacts in the GenStereo prediction, completely deforming the fridge visible behind the glassdoor, most likely due to a failure of the depth estimation model, Depth Anything v2 \cite{yang2024depth}.
-On the contrary, StereoSpace is free from this hard limitation and still maintains the real structure of the fridge.
+In contrast, StereoSpace is not affected by this issue and can render the painting faithfully.
+We refer the reader to the supplementary material for higher-resolution qualitative results.

-\textbf{The Ineffectiveness of Conventional Metrics.} As for single-layer geometry, Figure \ref{fig:qualitative_layered} also reports both PSNR and SSIM computed on images generated by GenStereo and StereoSpace with respect to the ground truth right image.
-Although PSNR is somewhat sensitive to the artifacts produced by GenStereo in this case, SSIM still fails to meaningfully reflect the inability to model multi-layered geometry, even though this limitation is clearly visible to the human eye.
-In contrast, this effect is reflected by both iSQoE and MEt3R, which show consistently higher margins between the results of StereoSpace and existing methods.
-This supports our claim that these metrics are more reliable than conventional ones for benchmarking this task.
+\textbf{The Ineffectiveness of Conventional Metrics.} Both Figures \ref{fig:qualitative_middlebury} and \ref{fig:qualitative_layered} also reports PSNR and SSIM computed on images generated by GenStereo and StereoSpace with respect to the ground truth right image -- an exhaustive evaluation is reported in the supplementary material.
+We can observe that, in the former case, GenStereo achieves better scores than our method, despite the evident artifacts and its inability to properly handle complex geometries and shadows.
+We attribute this behavior to the tighter pixel-wise alignment between rendered and ground-truth views achieved by depth-warping methods.
+As a result, these metrics tend to penalize our approach, which does not rely on depth priors, yet produces more realistic and geometry-consistent images, as reflected by iSQoE and MEt3R, which we consider more appropriate for benchmarking this task.

-\textbf{More qualitative results.} We refer the reader to the supplementary material for higher-resolution qualitative results.